socialray/makahiki-ktuh/doc/design-review-march-2012.rst

 **8. Does not appear to support definition of new scoring systems (such as 'gallons' for water).**

-(Yongwen) Score_mgr currently only handles point management and ranking for points.
+(Yongwen) Score_mgr currently only The handles point management and ranking for points.
 Energy ranking is handled in energy_scoreboard widget.
 Energy and Water was considered as widget components and un-pluggable.